paradox460/pdx.su/content/blog/2023-07-26-tailwind-and-the-death-of-craftsmanship.md

 ### It's all meaningless

 In tailwind, it's common to write things like `m-3` for a margin.
-But _what_ margin.
+But _what_ margin?
 How big is an `m-3`?
 Trick question.
 It depends _entirely_ on your configuration.
 An `m-3` on my site and an `m-3` on someone else's could be entirely different.
 Same goes for basically every other number in tailwind.
 They have absolutely no meaning, and there's no consistency.
 When writing it at work, I frequently either find myself opening up our tailwind config and the default tailwind config, just to find which size I want, realizing it's not there, and ultimately going with a `m-[8px]` or something similar, creating another one-off.
 And its not just numbers.
 Class names themselves are inconsistent.
 Generally a tailwind class will loosely reflect the underlying CSS.
 But then you run into the mess of justify and align.
 There are 4 tailwind classes that all impact justification and alignment. `justify-*`, `align-*`, `items-*`, and `content-*`.
 There's a bit of false consistency, both `justify-*` and `align-*` map to `justify-content` and `align-content` properties.
 But what about `content-*` or `items-*`?
 What the hell do they mean?
 It makes sense if you use it, but it doesn't if you try to explain it.